How a cyber attack could affect you

 It’s not the first time the U.S has been on high alert.

-“Before COVID we almost went into World War Three, with Iran and there was definite heightened tensions between us,” he said.
+“Before COVID we almost went into World War III, with Iran and there was definite heightened tensions between us,” he said.

 Governor Kathy Hochul is boosting preparedness, should any cyber attacks occur amid these tensions.
 An attack could potentially affect your local health care system, bank, or municipality.